youtrackdb/youtrackdb/README.md

 ## Licensing

-OxygenDB is licensed under the Apache 2 license.
+YouTrackDB is licensed under the Apache 2 license.

 ## Build status